Resinchem/LED-Stair-Lights/homeassistant/automations/README.md

 automation:
 ```
 section and **each line must be indented by exactly two spaces**.
 If you are using a single configuration.yaml file, or are not comfortable editing yaml files, it is recommended that you use the package version, or create the automations using the Home Assistant UI Editor, as I cover in the following video: [Recreate a YAML automation using the Home Assistant Automation Editor](https://youtu.be/F3YjWCs7Czc).
 This video actually walks you through creating both the helpers and automations for the stair lighting system using the UI editor instead of editing yaml files.

+### If your lights are 'reversed' when activated
+As long as your 'top sensor' is at the top of the stairs and the 'bottom sensor' is at the bottom, the automation should work as is.
+However, if you find that the light direction is reversed from what you want, it is an easy fix.

+If you are using the newer file (for 2022.12 and later) simply edit the automations for 'Top Motion Lights On' and 'Bottom Motion Lights On'.
+Locate the service call for `switch.turn_on` or `switch.turn_off` with an entity of `switch.stairs_reverse' and set the '.turn_on' or '.turn_off' to the opposite value.
+This will reverse the direction of the lights when the motion sensor detects motion.

+For the older version of the automation (_old), locate the same automations and look for the `reverse` action and toggle to either `true` or `false` to change the dirction.

+### Changing the speed, color, brightness or effect
+You can also adjust the speed, color, brightness and/or effect of the lights by editing these same sections of the automations.
+To change brightness, add a `brightness:` property under the light.turn_on action and set it to a value between 0-255.
+In lieu of a brightness setting, the brightness as last used or set via the WLED app will be used.